Rob-V-Eng/rob-v-eng.github.io/_projects/Suspended-Bar-Shelf-&-TV-Display/index.md

 - Sub-assembly instructions for in-shop pre-assembly
 - Notes for finish requirements (powder coat spec, prep notes)

+The completed unit is installed and suspended from the ceiling at Denny’s, as shown in the image below.
+{% include image-gallery.html images="NCM1-7.png" height="400" %}

 ## Outcomes & Impact
 - Delivered a highly functional and visually integrated unit that met both architectural and operational needs